 The shape of a diamond is an essential part of creating a diamond that is special and personable to you.
-Whilst not one of the 4Cs, deciding upon the shape of your diamond can be daunting considering how all the possibilities that are available and how uniquely beautiful each shape is.
-Although different shapes will affect the setting arrangements of your ring, as well as the overall look of the ring on your hand, it’s fundamentally about finding and reflecting your own unique style.
+Whilst not one of the 4Cs, deciding upon the shape of your diamond can be daunting, considering all the available possibilities and how uniquely beautiful each shape is.
+Although different shapes will affect the setting arrangements of your ring, as well as the overall look of the ring on your hand, choosing a shape is fundamentally about finding and reflecting your own unique style.

 What’s the difference between the shape and the cut of a diamond?

 The fundamental difference between the shape and cut of a diamond stems from the fact that whilst shape refers primarily to the general form of the crown (upper body) of the diamond, the cut is about how the diamond interacts with light.
 The cut - the specific layout of all of a diamond’s facets - is determined by how the light goes through and reflects within a diamond.
 This also means that the depth of the cut is significant.
 In contrast, diamond shape has no relationship to its depth.
 However, the shape of a diamond can be key to how the jewelry appears on the hand and adds an important touch of each individual’s personality to stone.
 We invite you to learn about the anatomy of a diamond.

 A variety of popular diamond shapes.
 On the top row from left to right are the Princess, Round, Pear, and Baguette shapes.
 On the middle row are the Cushion and Emerald shapes.
 Lastly, on the bottom row, from left to right, are the Marquis, Triangle, and Heart shapes.
 Image courtesy of Mark Johnson.